 Each Family has their own unique set of traditions for the holidays.
 For some families, these traditions stay the same each year and get passed on from generation to generation.
 Other families have traditions that grow and change.

 Our family has some traditions that stay the same and some that change based on what our family needs and wants.

-Our first three Thanksgivings as a married couple we had Thanksgiving Dinner with family.
-This year we decided that since all of our family lives across the country we would do Thanksgiving on our own.
+Our first three Thanksgivings married we had Thanksgiving Dinner with family.
+Last year we decided that since all our family lives across the country we would do Thanksgiving on our own.